bitcoin/bitcoin/INSTALL.md

-Building NdovuCoin
+Building Bitcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the NdovuCoin Core reference implementation of NdovuCoin.
+See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.